OpenSILEX/phis-docs-community/docs/ws-clients.md

 **Row n° 58**:

-Replace `"POSTImages-template.csv"` by the name of the CSV file containing the information on the images you would like to import to PHIS.
+Replace `"POSTImages-template.csv"` by the name of the CSV file containing the information on the images you would like to import to OpenSILEX PHIS.
 Do not forget the double brackets.
 If you execute the Python script from a different repository than the one where the CSV file is stored, then in addition to the CSV file name, you need to inform the path to the CSV file, e.g. `"path/to/POSTImages-template.csv"`.